 WANT TO LEARN MORE?

-If you want to learn how to rewire a few triggers in your own life, and be amazed at the power of the brain, you can start with these books:
+If you want to learn how to rewire a few triggers in your own life, and be amazed at the power of the brain, check out the DNRS website, and read these books:

 Change Your Brain, Change Your Life, by Dr. Daniel Amen

 The Brain’s Way of Healing, by Dr. Norman Doidge

 If you are dealing with a chronic illness or a mysterious illness (often they come together), or if you would like further reading on neuroplasticity and the brain, read these books: